Continuing Education Activity

 Deterrence and Patient Education

-The patient should provide their prior allergy history.
-Once the patient has such reactions, it is important to avoid such allergens to avoid further complications.
-Also, patients must be aware of the signs and symptoms of surgical suture hypersensitivity, such as erythema, swelling, nodular mass, extrusion of the suture through an incision, pruritus, edema, pain, seroma accumulation, and post-operative adhesions.
-The patient should be educated to contact the primary care team for proper complication management.
+The patient should provide their prior allergy history; they must avoid such allergens to prevent further complications.
+Also, patients need to be aware of the signs and symptoms of surgical suture hypersensitivity, such as erythema, swelling, nodular mass, extrusion of the suture through an incision, pruritus, edema, pain, seroma accumulation, and post-operative adhesions.
+The patient should be educated to contact the primary care clinician for effective complication management.
 Patient compliance with team recommendations for diets, follow-up, and wound care is essential for proper wound healing.[13][14]

 Enhancing Healthcare Team Outcomes